courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 ## Step 7.
 Export betas per trial in HDF5 file

-Export trialwise beta scores into a nested .h5 file per subject, in which betas are organized per run within session.
+Export trialwise normalized (z-scored) beta scores into a nested .h5 file per subject, in which betas are organized per run within session.

 Betas are saved into arrays (trials, voxels) where each row is a 1D array of